molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 Writing unit tests has several benefits.
 For one, it leads to a programming style that creates small units of code that are easy to test in isolation and have a well-defined interface.
-Also, it makes you think about robust code.
-By writing specs for ordinary and unusual conditions, by running the specs in several browsers, you put the assumptions baked into your code to the test.
+Moreover, it makes you think about robust code.
+By writing specs for ordinary as well as unusual conditions, by running the specs in several browsers, you put the assumptions baked into your code to the test.

 In commercial web applications that make heavy use of JavaScript, every line of JavaScript code should be covered by unit tests.
 Tools like [Istanbul](https://istanbul.js.org/) allow to measure the test coverage.

 100% test coverage means there is no logic that is not executed by unit tests.
 It does not necessarily mean that the logic is correct.
-Writing meaningful specs that reflect the actual conditions in production instead of specs requires a lot of experience.
+Writing meaningful specs that reflect the actual conditions in production requires a lot of experience.

-If you don’t do unit testing yet, start small by writing specs for your core parts.
+If you do not use unit testing yet, start small by writing specs for your core parts.
 It gives you a feeling about how testable code looks like and how to test different cases effectively.

 ### Integration tests

 As we’ve learned, unit testing tries to focus on a small reusable unit of code and to put it through its paces.
 A unit tests assures that a unit works well in isolation.

 Such a test is precise, but it’s hard to isolate a unit from the rest.
-For example, if a function under test calls a second function, the unit tests tries to remove and replace this dependency in order to focus on the function under test.
+For example, if a function under test calls a second function, the unit tests needs to remove and replace this dependency in order to focus on the function under test.
 A common technique is called <dfn>dependency injection</dfn>.

 Unit tests are necessary, but not sufficient.
 An application is a complex combination of units.
-Having 100% test coverage, having meaningful passing tests says little about the application as a whole.
+Having 100% test coverage, having passing unit tests says little about the application as a whole.

 This is where <dfn>integration tests</dfn> come in.
 An integration test describes and verifies the behavior of a several connected units.
-The integration test doesn’t need to know the internals, it runs against the public interface.
+The integration test does not need to know the internals, it runs against the public interface.

 For example, if a function under test calls a second function, the integration test simply lets it be.
 The test knows that it *integrates* all dependencies.
 Such a test has a larger impact and covers a lot of code.
 But it’s hard to set up the different test cases and test side effects thoroughly.

 When testing JavaScript, the difference between unit tests and integration tests is subtle.
 Most things we’ve learned about unit tests also apply to integration tests.
-For example, the same tools like Jasmine are used.
+For example, integration tests may use the same tools like Jasmine.
 In practice, unit tests and integration tests are mixed in order to test a codebase precisely and extensively.

 ### Acceptance tests

 Both unit and integration tests consist of code that checks various internal parts of the application code.
 Again, these tests say little about the application as a whole.
 The crucial question is whether the application works for the user.
 Is a user able to complete their tasks?

 A certain class of JavaScript bugs only occurs when the code runs on the target website in a real browser.
-These bugs aren’t caught by unit and integration tests running in a cleanroom environment that bears little resemblance to the production environment.
+These bugs are not caught by unit and integration tests running in a cleanroom environment that bears little resemblance to the production environment.

 JavaScript is error-prone because it depends on several other front-end technologies.
 A script typically reads and changes the HTML DOM, changes CSS styles, makes HTTP requests and controls media.
-So when the script runs in production, it needs to work together with HTML, CSS, other JavaScript code, server APIs and media content.
+So when the script runs in production, it needs to work together with the HTML, CSS, other JavaScript code, server APIs and media content.

 We need an automated test that checks the website as a whole.
 This is called <dfn>acceptance testing</dfn> or <dfn>end-to-end testing</dfn> in the web context.

-An acceptance test does not tests parts of the software individually, like the front-end, back-end code or database, but the full stack.
+An acceptance test does not tests parts of the application individually, like the front-end, back-end code or database, but the full stack.
 It ensures that all technologies come together to provide the desired user experience.

 In particular, an acceptance test simulates a user by remotely controlling a browser.
-The tests mimics the input of a user and checks the output of the website.
+Such a test mimics the input of a user and checks the output of the website.
 Every test consists of step-by-step instructions like these:

 1. Go to the website http://carols.example.org
 2. Wait until the page is fully loaded.